 - The cost to repair or replace your vehicle and other personal property damaged in the collision

 - The cost of past, present, and reasonably anticipated future medical treatment

 - Lost wages while you were recovering or seeking treatment

 - Lost earning capacity if your injuries prevent you from returning to the same line of work

 - Pain and suffering, inconvenience, mental anguish, and other emotional and mental damages

 Additionally, you may be able to pursue punitive damages against the defendant, which are intended to punish him or her for wrongdoing.

 If you were injured in a car accident in California that was caused by a reckless driver, we can help.
 We will investigate your claim, determine all parties who are responsible for your accident, and pursue compensation to fully compensate you for the damages you have suffered.
 We aggressively protect the rights of personal injury victims in California.
 We are here to help you with every aspect of your claim and offer a free consultation to explain your legal rights and options.

 Updated June 25, 2020.
-Auto Insurance Providers gives tips on preventing reckless driving, tips that ever more relevant now as accidents appear to happening at a higher rate during the Covid-19 crisis.
+Auto Insurance Providers give tips on preventing reckless driving, tips that are ever more relevant now as accidents appear to be happening at a higher rate during the COVID-19 crisis.